EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host-reputationd.md

 Since you are being assigned to a cluster with 63 other random peers there's a possibility that you are getting assigned with dud hosts that aren't actually running reputation contract instances.
 If the majority of the cluster is like this even though you are running a fully able host, your reputation contract will fail to execute due to lack of majority in consensus.
 When the reputation registration is received by the hook it'll update the reputation `registeredMoment` to the next moment.
 There are [two conditions](#dud-universenode-detection) when determining dud universes.
-There are several pre-checks happened before registering for reputation.
+There are several pre-checks happen before registering for reputation.
 - Whether the host supports IPV4
 - Whether the host version is greater than the minimum version required
 - Whether the host SSL certificate is valid